akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 - for a given locale and channel selection

 ### Quality score evolution
-You can see at a glance the current quality score (for your selection of locale+channel+catalog/category/family) and its evolution up to 6 months behind.
+You can see at a glance the current quality score (for your selection of locale and channel and catalog or category or family) and its evolution up to 6 months behind.

 ![Image data quality evolution charts](../img/data-quality-evolution-chart.png)